greatxue/coding_language/cpp_tut/18_cpp_inheritance.md

 ### 18.1.1 Inheritance Strategies

+The designers of the C++ libraries made different choices in different situations.

++ **The collection classes** are implemented as **independent** classes that do not form an inheritance hierarchy.
++ **The stream classes**, by contrast, **form a sophisticated hierarchy** but do not allow assignment and copying.
+In each case, the designers chose to keep the details of memory management hidden from the client.

 **Class Hierarchies**

 Much of the power of modern object-oriented languages comes from the fact that they support **class hierarchies** between the ***subclass*** and the ***superclass***: